handsontable/hyperformula/docs/guide/custom-functions.md

 ### 2. Define your function's ID and method

-Inside the `implementedFunctions` property of your function plugin, define your custom function.
+In your function plugin, in the `implementedFunctions` property, define an object that contains your custom function.

-This is where you define an ID by which [translations](#function-translations), [aliases](#function-aliases), and other elements refer to your function.
-Make the ID unique among all HyperFormula [functions](built-in-functions.md#list-of-available-functions).
+The name of that object becomes the ID by which [translations](#function-translations), [aliases](#function-aliases), and other elements refer to your function.
+Make the ID unique among all HyperFormula functions ([built-in](built-in-functions.md#list-of-available-functions) and custom).

 Inside your function's object, define a `method` property, which maps your function to an implementation method (we'll define that method later on).